Alice Guo: Political career

 In May 2022, Guo won the mayoralty race, garnering 16,503 votes against her closest rival, Anupul barangay captain Joey Salting, who received 16,035 votes in the seven-way contest.
 She became the first female municipal mayor of Bamban.
 Assuming office on June 30, 2022, she initiated projects including the Barangayan, offering complimentary medical, dental, and documentation services and rabies vaccinations for both dogs and cats.
 In the third quarter of 2023, following Bamban's receipt of a Seal of Good Local Governance (SGLG) award from the Department of the Interior and Local Government (DILG), Guo joined the Nationalist People's Coalition (NPC).

 On June 3, 2024, Guo, along with Bamban municipal business permit and licensing officer Edwin Ocampo and municipal legal officer Adenn Sigua, was ordered suspended on a preventive basis for six months by the Ombudsman as part of an investigation into her alleged involvement in Philippine Offshore Gaming Operators (POGOs).
 The order gave due course to the DILG's May 24 complaint.

 Guo was removed from the NPC on June 22, 2024.
 In July 2024, Solicitor-General Menardo Guevarra filed a quo warranto petition with the Manila Regional Trial Court (RTC) Branch 34 to nullify Guo's election as mayor.
 On August 13, 2024, Guo was removed as mayor by the Ombudsman for grave misconduct regarding her involvement in POGOs.
 Her retirement benefits were forfeited, and she was perpetually barred from seeking public office.
 As her vice mayor, Leonardo Anunciacion, and seven members of the Sangguniang Bayan (municipal council) were also suspended for three months on the same charges, Guo was succeeded by Erano Timbang, a councilor who topped the 2022 race and was the only councilor who voted against the establishment of the POGO in Bamban.

 Amidst the Ombudsman's decision and ongoing investigations, Guo initially said she would be seeking reelection as mayor of Bamban in the 2025 Philippine general election.
 But on October 8, 2024, she said she would not push through with her reelection to focus on her legal cases.

-On June 27, 2025, the Manila RTC Branch 34 affirmed the quo warranto filed against Guo, concluding she is "undoubtedly Chinese" who was born to Chinese parents and noted that a signature expert certified that Guo's fingerprint matches with the supposedly separate individual known as Guo Hua Ping.
+On June 27, 2025, the Manila RTC Branch 34 affirmed the quo warranto filed against Guo, concluding she is "undoubtedly Chinese" who was born to Chinese parents and noted that a signature expert certified that Guo's fingerprint matches the supposedly separate individual known as Guo Hua Ping.
 Guo herself did not present any witnesses for her trial and only presented her Philippine birth certificate and passport as evidence.
 The court also voided her tenure as mayor from 2022 to 2024 since she was ineligible to hold public office.
 Her birth certificate was later voided on September 24, 2025.